Starting a Business

 Commercial umbrella insurance

 If you’re found liable and damages exceed the limits on your general liability insurance, for example, your umbrella policy kicks in to provide additional coverage.
-Umbrella insurance is often inexpensive because of how rarely it needs to be used.
-Though you may never need to use your umbrella policy, it can be an absolute life saver if you do.

 Key employee insurance